 Our Coaching Staff

-Coach Dan Blankenship has been coaching for over twenty years and is the overall Head Coach for our training programs.
-He ran track in high school and college – is a USA Track & Field Certified Level I and Level 2 Endurance Coach (currently a candidate for Level 3 which is the highest coaching certification in USATF) and a Certified Personal Trainer.
-Has lead several large running groups & been active in the running community for over 20 years.
+Coach Dan Blankenship is our club’s Founder and President.
+He has been coaching for over twenty years and is the overall Head Coach for our training programs.
+Coach Dan ran track in high school and college – is a USA Track & Field Certified Level I and Level 2 Endurance Coach (currently a candidate for Level 3 which is the highest coaching certification in USATF) and a Certified Personal Trainer.
+Has lead several large running groups & been active in the running community for over 25 years.
 Dan has trained thousands of runners from 5k through marathons.
-An Executive at Oracle, he has a B.S. degree in Accounting, holds several professional certifications including a CPA, and attended graduate school at both Virginia Tech and Georgia Tech…but we won’t hold that against him.
+He has completed numerous 5k, 10k, over 20 half marathons and close to 50 full marathons but spends his time now running to help others accomplish their goals in our sport.
+An Executive at Oracle, he has a B.S. degree in Accounting, holds several professional certifications including a CPA, and attended graduate school at both Virginia Tech and Georgia Tech….but we won’t hold that against him.

 Coach Shawn Nghiem has been marathon coaching for 12 years.
 His running history is fairly straightforward.
 He was moderately overweight in college and realized he needed to change if he wanted to have a full and joyful life.
 He needed an outlet to manage his weight and so he took up running and has been running ever since.
 He loves running but more importantly, loves coaching.
 It’s the ultimate way to give back.
 Meeting new people, running together and just having fun with this sport became his passion.
 It really doesn’t get much better for him.
 He is on a personal journey to run a marathon in all 50 states and so far has 21 under his belt.
 Like many runners, Coach Shawn loves to eat.
 LOVES to eat.
 He can eat a ton.
 He knows all the best burger, pizza and donut places in RVA.
 Catch him on a run and ask him about it!